 This is, perhaps, the wisest statement I’ve ever heard about riding in a pack.
 I’d love to know who first uttered those words.
-Who had wisdom enough to say to a friend what might as well be known as the Cyclist’s Prayer?
 What was the occasion?
 Better yet, what was the circumstance that first taught a rider that lesson?

 A teammate said that to me before a race sometime in the early 1990s.
 I’m reasonably sure it was before the Bear Mountain Road Race that the West Point cadets held as part of their annual collegiate stage race.
 What occasioned the comment was a descent on the course in which simply freewheeling inside that pack was guaranteed to see you hit speeds in excess of 50 mph.
 For me, it would be the fastest I’d ever gone on the bike, probably by a good 10 mph.
 He said that as riders felt themselves accelerate, some would start to freak and that it was important to put fearful riders behind me.
 It was good advice.

 Two years later another teammate said it to me, though the circumstances are less clear to me now.
 It struck me because this teammate had never met the previous teammate.
 Their lives were separated by years, degree programs and geography.
 And yet, it was the same advice in a different situation.
 Many years would pass and then in the comments to a deeply personal post I wrote for Belgium Knee Warmers a reader shared that a teammate had once told him before a team time trial, “There will be moments of chaos, keep pedaling.”